cybex-gmbh/transmorpher/README.md

 #### Representations and Codec

-When using the default implementation of the Transmorpher, the representations which are generated when transcoding videos to HLS and DASH can be configured.
+When using the default implementation of the Transmorpher media server, the representations which are generated when transcoding videos to HLS and DASH can be configured.

 By default, these representations are generated: